 Urgency is needed in prioritizing relationship building and specifically secure attachments.
-In my work with teachers and parents there is a growing understanding that we need to slow down, “connect before we correct / direct”, listen and show more empathy, and follow the child’s lead.
-And there is increasing recognition that this is more easily done when we take care of ourselves as adults, as well as take whatever steps necessary to change systems, like education, such that relationship building is the foundation for learning.
+In my previous work leading workshops to teachers and parents, there was a growing understanding that we need to slow down, “connect before we correct / direct”, listen and show more empathy, and follow the child’s lead.
+And there is, now, an increasing recognition that this is more easily done when we take care of ourselves as adults, as well as take whatever steps necessary to change systems, like education, such that relationship building is the foundation for learning.

 As Jasper Fox, Sr. states, “Putting your students’ emotional needs first is important because without feeling safe and understood, no instructional strategy will be effective.”
 And James Comer reminds us that, “No significant learning occurs without a significant relationship.”“No significant learning occurs without a significant relationship.” ~ James ComerClick To Tweet

 Supporting children to rest in connection—with their bodies’ needs, with their family, friends and schoolteachers—is one of the most important gifts we can give them.
 It is vital if we are to raise kids able to rest in connection when older.
 Indigenous peoples understand this.
 Mothers carry their child in a sling throughout the day for the first few years of their life while tending to the fields and preparing meals.
 Fathers do this as well, often for 40% of the day.
 Combine this with the community focus in tribal societies, where elders play an important role in mentoring and kids of all ages play with one another, and we have a system where connection is deeply embedded.